simondean/squarely-vertx-spike/README.md

   * Reconnect SockJS connection in the browser when connection is lost.
 Include auto retries if not successful
   * Expose a REST endpoint for pushing in new metrics
   * Create integration tests
+  * Check whether static resources should be moved to src/site/ which is a directory the maven archetype creates

 ## Useful Resources
   * http://vertx.io/docs.html